 Another study modeled the cost-effectiveness of screening in a setting with an HBV infection prevalence of 2 percent.
-Screening strategies were compared with no screening in a Markov model, with differences in strategies according to the antiviral therapy used followed screening: 1) pegylated interferon alfa-2a, 2) low-cost nucleoside or nucleotide agent with a higher rate of developing viral resistance for 48 weeks, 3) prolonged treatment with low-cost, high-resistance nucleoside or nucleotide.
+Screening strategies were compared with no screening in a Markov model, with differences in strategies according to the antiviral therapy used followed screening:

+1) pegylated interferon alfa-2a, 2) low-cost nucleoside or nucleotide agent with a higher rate of developing viral resistance for 48 weeks, 3) prolonged treatment with low-cost, high-resistance nucleoside or nucleotide, or 4) prolonged treatment with a high-cost, low-resistance nucleoside or nucleotide.
 The strategy involving prolonged treatment with a low-cost, high-resistance nucleoside or nucleotide assumed use of salvage therapy with a high-cost, low-resistance nucleoside or nucleotide in persons who developed resistance.
-Versus no screening, this strategy was associated with an ICER of \$29,232 per QALY gained; this strategy was associated with a lower ICER (versus no screening) than screening followed by treatment with the same regimen for 48 weeks and dominated strategies involving treatment with pegylated interferon or a high-cost, low-resistance nucleoside or nucleotide (the ICER for this strategy was \$43,500/QALY versus no screening).
-In probabilistic sensitivity analysis, the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 80 percent of the time and the high-cost, low-resistance nucleoside or nucleotide strategy was preferred 20 percent of the time.
-In deterministic sensitivity analysis, the ICER of the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 20 percent of the time.
-In deterministic sensitivity analysis, the ICER of the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 20 percent of the time.
-In deterministic sensitivity analysis, the ICER of the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 30 percent of the time.
-In deterministic sensitivity analysis, the ICER of the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 10.5, population).
+Versus no screening, this strategy was associated with an ICER of \$29,232 per QALY gained; this strategy was associated with a lower ICER (versus no screening) than screening followed by treatment with the same regimen for 48 weeks and dominated strategies involving treatment with pegylated interferon or a highcost, low-resistance nucleoside or nucleotide (the ICER for this strategy was \$43,500/QALY versus no screening).
+In probabilistic sensitivity analysis, the low-cost, high-resistance nucleoside or nucleotide strategy was preferred 80 percent of the time and the high-cost, lowresistance nucleoside or nucleotide strategy was preferred 20 percent of the time.
+In deterministic sensitivity analysis, the ICER of the low-cost, high-resistance nucleoside or nucleotide strategy remained less than \$50,000/QALY when the prevalence of HBV infection was as low as 0.3 percent (similar to the prevalence of HBV infection in the general U.S. population).